TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

            "foreign\_table" property is set.
 See "treeConfig" property configuration options.

-         When renderMode is “checkbox” or “singlebox” all values selected by “foreign\_table” settings will automatically have their icon part in the items array set to the record icon (unless overruled by “selicon\_field” of that table).
+         When renderMode is "checkbox" or "singlebox" all values selected by "foreign\_table" settings will automatically have their icon part in the items array set to the record icon (unless overruled by "selicon\_field" of that table).

-         **Notice:** “maxitems” and “minitems” are not enforced in the browser for any of the render modes here!
+         **Notice:** "maxitems" and "minitems" are not enforced in the browser for any of the render modes here!
 However they will be on the server.
-         It is recommended to set “minitems” to zero and “maxitems” to a very large number exceeding the possible number of values you can select (for instance set it to 1000 or so).
+         It is recommended to set "minitems" to zero and "maxitems" to a very large number exceeding the possible number of values you can select (for instance set it to 1000 or so).